wangyangtot/EmotionalArcMovie/README.md

         give
         the user right to choose movies with centain type of emotional arc and adjust the influence of the emotional arc of
+        movies.

-        movies.To see more details about the project or to try the  web app,the link is(http://127.0.0.1:5000/EmotionalArcMovie) .
+        To see more details about the project or to try the  web app,the link is(http://127.0.0.1:5000/EmotionalArcMovie) .